caroldaniel/42sp-cursus-born2beroot/CentOS-en.md

 Now, on your terminal window, [make sure](screenshots/23.png) that you have `DNF` installed and up-to-date.

 - `dnf --version` - to check its current installed version;
-- `dnf metacahe` - to update it to the most recent version.
+- `dnf metacache` - to update it to the most recent version.

 Now you're ready to proceed.